Yangmingism: "The Supreme Principle is Buried in One's Heart-Mind"

 Yangming inherits Lu Jiuyuan's idea that everything one needs can be found in one's heart, opposing to Cheng-Zhu's idea that one must learn from the external things.
-This was promoted with the adage "The Supreme Principle is Buried in One's Mind" (不离日用常行内，直到先天未画时).
+This was promoted with the adage "The Supreme Principle is Buried in One's Mind" (不離日用常行内，直到先天未畫時).

 Yangming argues that there are countless matters existing in the world, we can never get to study all of, or even most of them.
 However, when we are interacting with the world, we are using our consciousness to look, smell, and hear what is all around us.
 Thus, we can find the existence of the whole world in our minds.
 If we think deeper, we can even see the extensions of the world there.
 The recognition of extensions here doesn't mean that one can see the whole picture of Eiffel Tower even he has never been to Paris.
 What Yangming has been trying to prove is that, as we have a completed set of perceptions of the world in our minds, we have as well gotten a hold of the ultimate philosophy, the truth of the world, the supreme principles which have been guiding and teaching us through the ages.